Pinnacle Peak Pictures: History

 Since its foundation, the company has created many films, such as The Wager, Home Beyond the Sun, In the Blink of an Eye, Sarah's Choice, A Greater Yes: The Story of Amy Newhouse, The Book of Ruth: Journey of Faith, Holyman Undercover, and Samson.

 The company produced Jerusalem Countdown in 2011, with 10 West Studios.
 They also produced the first two seasons of TBN's Travel the Road.
 God's Not Dead (2014) starring Kevin Sorbo, Shane Harper, and Dean Cain earned over $60 million in the U.S. box office and was released in digital format by Lionsgate on August 5, 2014.

-Since late 2015, Pinnacle Peak had its own theatrical distribution arm.
-In late 2016, Pinnacle Peak announced a homeschooling curriculum for families with home-schooled children and decided to allow their users to delete words such as "hell" and "damn" from their programming.
-The company has teamed up with the National Hispanic Christian Leadership Conference to supply further opportunities for Hispanic actors to improve the media representation of the Hispanic community.
+In November 2015, Pure Flix established an in-house distribution arm, hiring former Regal executive Ken Rather as head.
+The studio planned for God's Not Dead 2 to be its first self-distributed film.
+Also in 2015, Pure Flix launched a subscription streaming service of the same name, which would be devoted to Christian and family-friendly films and television series.
+In 2016, Pure Flix launched "Keep the Faith", a curriculum supplement for homeschooling.

-In 2016, Pinnacle Peak announced that it has struck a long-term multi-year distribution deal with Universal Pictures Home Entertainment, which would officially manage the home media releases of every Pure Flix-produced film, starting with Woodlawn.
+Pure Flix partnered with the National Hispanic Christian Leadership Conference to supply further opportunities for Hispanic actors to improve the media representation of the Hispanic community.
+In 2016, Pure Flix reached a multi-year home media distribution deal with Universal Pictures Home Entertainment, starting with Woodlawn.

-On November 12, 2020, Pure Flix announced that its eponymous streaming video service was being acquired by Sony Pictures Entertainment, but that its production arm "Pure Flix Entertainment" is not part of the deal.
-The deal was complete later that year, with Sony integrating Pure Flix streaming into its Affirm Films banner.
-In January 2021, Pure Flix announced that following the sale of its eponymous streaming service to Sony, it had rebranded as Pinnacle Peak Pictures.
+On November 12, 2020, Pure Flix announced that it would sell its eponymous streaming service to Sony Pictures Entertainment (via its Affirm Films subsidiary); financial details were not disclosed.
+The acquisition included rights to the "Pure Flix" brand, thus the studio was rebranded as Pinnacle Peak Pictures in January 2021.

 God's Not Dead series

 Their film God's Not Dead was 2014's highest-grossing independent film and one of the most successful independent faith-based films of all time despite negative criticism.
 A second film, God's Not Dead 2 grossed over $1.4 million in Brazil and was considered by Vox to be "moderately commercially successful".
-A third film, titled God's Not Dead 3: A Light in Darkness, was released on March 30, 2018.
-A fourth film, God's Not Dead: We The People, was released in October 2021.
+A third film, titled God's Not Dead: A Light in Darkness, was released on March 30, 2018.
+A fourth film, God's Not Dead: We the People, was released in October 2021.
 The Christian band Newsboys appear in and provide music for the first two films in the series.
 Legalities related to the Johnson Amendment were referenced in the second film.